The-Ronin-Project/ronin-contract-rest-tooling/README.md

 a contract repository other than a text editor or IDE, bash, and a docker setup.
 When built, a project using these tools will publish its schema as a versioned maven dependency to our internal maven repository.

+**BEWARE** that building the docker image for this repository depends on having run `./gradlew clean build publishToMavenLocal`.

 # Tools

 ## Validation